Git

 Pulling

-While the git fetch command will fetch down all the changes on the server that you don’t have yet, it will not modify your working directory at all.
+While the git fetch command will fetch all the changes on the server that you don’t have yet, it will not modify your working directory at all.
 It will simply get the data for you and let you merge it yourself.
 However, there is a command called git pull which is essentially a git fetch immediately followed by a git merge in most cases.
 If you have a tracking branch set up as demonstrated in the last section, either by explicitly setting it or by having it created for you by the clone or checkout commands, git pull will look up what server and branch your current branch is tracking, fetch from that server and then try to merge in that remote branch.

 Generally it’s better to simply use the fetch and merge commands explicitly as the magic of git pull can often be confusing.